Mosquito Control in Covington, GA

 Mosquitoes Pose a Real Health Threat

 While mosquitoes are less of a threat in the United States compared to other parts of the world, even here they transmit diseases like the Zika virus, West Nile virus, Yellow Fever, and Encephalitis.
-Georgia has a serious mosquito problem.
+Covington has a serious mosquito problem.
 In fact, Atlanta ranks as one of the worst cities in the U.S. for mosquitoes.
 Because of this, mosquito control services are necessary to keep your home and family safe.
+Let Bigham Pest Services deliver mosquito control Covington needs.

 Understanding mosquitoes helps us to control them.
 In Georgia, mosquitos are most active from late spring through early fall.
 The females can lay up to 300 eggs at a time and mosquitoes grow from eggs to adults in 5-14 days.
 They need water to breed but they don’t need a lot of water.
 They primarily breed in standing waters associated with drainage and sewer systems but it’s possible for them to breed in just about any pools of standing water that are located in areas that cool, damp, dark or shaded, and not overly windy.